#Some concepts of Kubernetes Clusters

 kubectl proxy

-• what it actually happens, is that the proxy will automatically set up proxy endpoints (similar like http://proxy/endpoints) for each pods and we can actually query the APIs for individual pods by using internet protocols with curl command, for example.
+) for each pods and we can actually query the APIs for individual pods by using internet protocols withcurl

 curl http://localhost:8001/version